CrossCraft/CrossCraft-Classic/README.md

 ---

-CrossCraft-Classic is a project that aims to recreate Minecraft Java Edition: Classic without looking at any of the source code of the original application and without using the original copyrighted assets.
+CrossCraft-Classic is a project that implements Minecraft Java Edition: Classic without looking at any of the source code of the original application and without using the original copyrighted assets.
 All knowledge is figured out with an understanding of in-game mechanics and is approximated to be as close as possible to the original.
+This project is **NOT** a clone of Minecraft, it is a fully implemented client.

 [Check out the Server!](https://github.com/CrossCraft/CrossCraft-Classic-Server) [Survival Test](https://github.com/CrossCraft/CrossCraft-SurvivalTest)

 Textures are a combination of handmade and adaptations from [Unity Pack](https://www.curseforge.com/minecraft/texture-packs/unity) under CC0

 CrossCraft's goal is to be platform-independent and work across all PC platforms and many major game consoles.
-CrossCraft supports Windows, Mac, Linux, and PSP support.
+CrossCraft supports Windows, Mac, Linux, PSP, and PS Vita.
 Further support will be added over time as systems change and upgrade.

 <br>
 <div align=center><img src=./branding/Screenshot.png></div>